How to sell your home and make a faster, more profitable sale

 Knowing the style of your home is important when deciding to place it on the real estate market.
 Your house design will guide you in selecting the right color schemes, furniture, window treatments, and accessories.

-When people think of the formal style, most imagine stiff, uncomfortable furniture, heavy draperies, and stuffy wallpaper.
-Many of us will imagine the kind of grand museum-like residence where royalty might reside.
-Formal room styles will be luxurious and ornate, with soaring ceilings, elaborate moldings and architectural features.
+When people think of the formal style, most imagine stiff, uncomfortable furniture, heavy draperies and stuffy wallpaper.
+Formal brings to mind grand museum-like residences.
+Formal room styles will be luxurious and ornate, with soaring ceilings, and elaborate moldings and architectural features.

-The formal room style will give you symmetry of balance, opulent accessories, like draperies bedecked with fringe and tassels, imported oriental rugs, crystal chandeliers, and ornate wall sconces.
+The formal room style will give you symmetry, opulent accessories, rich draperies bedecked with fringe and tassels, imported oriental rugs, crystal chandeliers and ornate wall sconces.
 Period tables may have leather or marble tops.
 The traditional formal style was, in fact, designed specifically for royalty, originating from Europe in the 17th and 18th centuries.

-Today, this type of opulent formal style is considered museum-like by many; you find it today in historical homes and grand hotels, but rarely in modern homes.
+Today, many think this opulent style belongs in a museum; but you still find it in historical homes and grand hotels, but rarely in modern homes.

-Today's formal style is a "toned-down" version of it's more opulent cousin.
+Modern formal style is a "toned-down" version of its more opulent cousin.

 If you like order and symmetry, the formal style may be for you.
 Formal room designs are based on symmetry and vertical lines.

 Symmetry consists of matching pairs that are arranged on a straight axis around the room.
 You may find symmetry in the placement of the windows, furniture, flooring, even artwork and accessories.